 NOTE: The University of Toronto makes no representations or guarantees about the following positions listed and is not responsible for safety, wages, working conditions, or other aspects of off-campus employment.
 It is the responsibility of the student to research the integrity of the organizations they are applying to.
 The student is advised to use caution and common sense when applying for any position with an organization or private party.

-For more information about student jobs on campus, visit the Career Centre.
+For more information about student jobs on campus, visit the Career & Co-Curricular Learning Network.